somnambulist-tech/laravel-doctrine-tenancy/README.md

 ## Twig Extension

-A Twig extension will be automatically loaded if Twig is detected in the container which will provide the following template functions:
+A Twig extension is provided that can be added to the config/twigbridge.php extensions.
+This adds the following template functions:

  * current_tenant_owner_id
  * current_tenant_creator_id